lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 If you have a modern linux which docker doesn't support and you normally run your containers with podman, Testcontainers (which we use for integration testing) unfortunately won't work.

-To run the build on such a system, a running PostgreSQL database must be provided on port 5432 with credentials `postgres:password`.
+To run the integration tests on such a system, a running PostgreSQL database must be provided on port 5432 with credentials `postgres:password`.
 Easiest way to do that is with podman:

 ```